ZeroPass/TokenRegistry/README.md

 ##### Ease of use;

-No passwords/usarnames/, just touch and go.
+Nothing to remember or write down \(passwords\), just scan with camera, then touch and go.

 If your phone lacks NFC, you can use your friend's phone, this cant be hacked!